jnoundu89/YelpScraper/README.md

 ## License
 This project is licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html).
 - You are free to use, modify, and distribute the code, but **commercial use is prohibited without explicit permission**.
-- Any significant modifications or derived works must credit the original author, **[Votre Nom]**, and must also be distributed under the same license.
+- Any significant modifications or derived works must credit the original author, **`Yassine EL IDRISSI`**, and must also be distributed under the same license.

 # Prerequisites: